senaGitHub/movie-stack/README.md

 # 🎬 Movie Stack

-A responsive and modern movie search app built with **React + TypeScript** and powered by the **OMDb API**.
+A visually engaging and fully responsive movie discovery application built with **React 19 + TypeScript** and powered by the **OMDb API**.
-Search movies, filter by year/type, and view full details — all in a clean, animated single-page app.
+Users can effortlessly search for movies, TV series, or episodes, filter results by year or content type, and dive into detailed pages showing posters, ratings, genres, cast, and more.

+Designed with a clean UI, smooth animations (via **Framer Motion**), and built using modern architecture (**Redux Toolkit**, **SCSS Modules**, **Vite**), this SPA delivers a fast and polished user experience — optimized for both desktop and mobile users.

+Ideal for showcasing frontend development skills in real-world, API-integrated project scenarios.

 ---